bhargavchowdary7/finapp-global-cloud-migration/README.md

 ##  Overview

-This repository contains the complete infrastructure-as-code (Terraform) and migration scripts (PowerShell) for migrating FinApp's global financial services application to Microsoft Azure with strict **data sovereignty compliance** and **sub-50ms latency optimization**.
+This repository contains the complete infrastructure-as-code (Terraform), and migration scripts (PowerShell) for migrating FinApp's global financial services application to Microsoft Azure with strict **data sovereignty compliance** and **sub-50ms latency optimization** and provides two PowerShell scripts that implement a complete lifecycle for secure Azure Storage infrastructure:
+1. **Storage_provisioner_automation.ps1** - Provisions all secured infrastructure components
+2. **Cleanup-Resources.ps1** - Safely removes all provisioned resources
+The solution implements **Zero Trust architecture** with private endpoints only, automated tiering policies, and comprehensive audit trails.

 ---